digital-chic/Manslayer/README.md

 # Manslayer
 Manslayer is a CYOA-style erotic game built around the themes of forced feminization and corruption using Twine.
 It deals with a main character being slowly transformed into a woman, and being tempted by evil forces to serve their will.

 It is being developed by me, digitalchic, AKA Aina.
+It can be played online at https://digital-chic.github.io/Manslayer/

 # Inspirations and Acknowledgements
 Manslayer doesn't try to hide its inspirations, but I thought it best to mention them here: